401(k) Retirement Calculator

 Am I On Track?
 401(k) Savings Benchmarks by Age

 Fidelity Investments’ widely used benchmarks suggest the following savings targets relative to your current salary.
-These assume you want to replace approximately 80% of your pre-retirement income.
+These assume you want to replace approximately 80% of your pre-retirement income, with Social Security supplementing the rest.

 |---|---|---|---|